 "While our large and medium firms are at or near world class levels, our small and micro firms lag behind their international competitors," Byers warned.

-UK small companies are almost three times less likely than their US counterparts to have a web site, and only 44% are connected to the web, the study revealed.
+UK small companies are almost three times less likely than their US counterparts to have a Web site and only 44 per cent are connected to the Web, the study revealed.

 The government wants to see one million small companies trading online by 2002.
 Whitehall is spending £20 million over three years to get businesses online as part of its Budget proposals.

-Microsoft UK managing director David Svendson said UK industry just doesn't get it.
+Microsoft UK managing director David Svendson said UK industry just does not get it.